Zusammenfassung

 »The Isar is a wild river, not an innocuous stream.«

-Education is already happening today, for example, regarding the visible pollution of the banks through (cinema) advertisements requesting people to take their trash with them—or at least place it where it can be collected.
+Education is already happening today, for example, regarding the visible pollution of the banks through (cinema) advertisements requesting that people take their trash with them—or at least place it where it can be collected.
 Naturally, there are also numerous information boards about biodiversity.
 These are often ignored for various reasons.
 Of course, anyone can independently research and inform themselves about the wonderful creatures living beneath the water's surface.
-But honestly, it has always been easier to bring information to where the people are, rather than hoping they seek it out.
+But honestly, it has always been easier to bring information to where the people are, rather than hoping they will seek it out.